Time Lord: Classic series

-The Fourth Doctor eventually returns to Gallifrey during the events of the 1976 serial The Deadly Assassin, during which he stops a plan by the Master to destroy Gallifrey to gain more regenerations.
-The Doctor again returns to Gallifrey during the 1978 serial The Invasion of Time, where the Doctor stops a dual Vardan and Sontaran invasion of Gallifrey, and later travels with a Time Lady named Romana, who was sent by the Time Lords to help him in his quest to assemble the Key to Time.
-The Time Lords again appear in the 1983 serial Arc of Infinity, during which the Fifth Doctor helps stop another attempt by Omega to return to reality.
-The 1983 anniversary special "The Five Doctors" sees the Lord President of Gallifrey, Borusa, capture several incarnations of the Doctor, as well as many of their companions and old enemies, from throughout time and space, using them to break into Rassilon's tomb so Borusa can obtain the secret to immortality.
-The Time Lords send the Master to help the Doctor in stopping the scheme, though the Master ends up betraying the Time Lords; the Master is eventually knocked unconscious.
-Borusa arrives in the tomb after the Doctors find their way in, but is turned to stone by a disembodied apparition of Rassilon.
-Rassilon returns everyone captured by Borusa back to their home times.
+The Fourth Doctor eventually returns to Gallifrey during the events of the 1976 serial The Deadly Assassin, during which he stops a plan by the Master to destroy Gallifrey in order to gain more regenerations.
+The Doctor again returns to Gallifrey during the 1978 serial The Invasion of Time, where the Doctor stops a dual Vardan and Sontaran invasion of Gallifrey, and later travels with a Time Lady named Romana, who was sent by the Time Lords on behalf of the White Guardian to help him in his quest to find the Key to Time.
+The Time Lords again appear in the 1983 serial Arc of Infinity, during which the Fifth Doctor helps stop another attempt by Omega to return from his anti-matter universe.
+The 1983 anniversary special The Five Doctors sees Borusa (the Doctor's old mentor, now Lord President of Gallifrey) capture several incarnations of the Doctor, as well as many of their companions and old enemies, from throughout time and space, using them to break into Rassilon's tomb so Borusa can obtain the secret to immortality.
+The Time Lords send the Master to help the Doctor in stopping the scheme, promising him a new set of regenerations if he co-operates.
+However, the Master ends up betraying the Time Lords but is eventually knocked unconscious.
+Borusa arrives in the tomb after the Doctors find their way in but is turned to stone by a disembodied apparition of Rassilon.
+Rassilon returns everyone captured by Borusa back to their proper times.

-The Sixth Doctor later encounters a Time Lady who has left the planet, named the Rani, who acts as a recurring enemy.
+The Sixth Doctor later encounters a renegade Time Lady named the Rani, who becomes a recurring enemy.
 The Time Lords eventually again capture the Doctor and put him on trial in The Trial of a Time Lord.
 The Sixth Doctor debates against the prosecutor known as the Valeyard, who is revealed to be a dark incarnation of the Doctor from his future.
-The Valeyard has manipulated the trial to try and get the Doctor's remaining regenerations, and flees into Time Lord information repository the Matrix in an attempt to escape.
+The Valeyard has manipulated the trial to try and get the Doctor's remaining regenerations, and flees into the Time Lord information repository known as the Matrix in an attempt to escape.
 The Doctor stops both him and the Master, and is released by the Time Lords as thanks for his help in stopping them.